rust-lang/rust-forge/src/governance/project-groups.md

 - No _"formal decision making power"_: meaning that they are not able to accept RFCs on `rust-lang/rfcs`.
   - Groups are of course encouraged to create RFCs as well as advocate their concerns and desired changes to the Rust teams and community.
 - Dedicated space(s) in of Rust's officially managed discussion platforms.
-  - As of the time of this writing this includes [Zulip] and [Discord].
+  - As of the time of this writing this is [Zulip].
   - Ideally the group should use the same platform as their parent team to ease communication, though there may be cases where the team agrees to a group trying out a different platform.

 ### Creating The Charter